Elmer Gantry (film): Plot

 Lulu had at first offered Lefferts the exclusive story of Gantry's supposed sexual indiscretion, but he refused, shrugging off the pictures as merely proof that Gantry is as human as anyone else.
 An angry mob ransacks the tent revival following the publication of the incriminating photos in another newspaper, with Lulu witnessing Gantry's humiliation.
 As the mob curses Gantry and smears him with eggs and produce, Lulu is emotionally shaken and flees the scene.
 She returns to the brothel, which is now in a dilapidated state from Gantry's publicity stunt.
 Her pimp is there to collect the $25,000, but when Lulu tells him that she did not take Falconer's money, he beats her.
 Gantry comes to Lulu's rescue.
-He disposes of the pimp and apologizes to Lulu, who then publicly confesses to having framed Gantry.
+He disposes of the pimp and apologizes to Lulu, who later publicly confesses to having framed Gantry.